The Archer (song)

 "The Archer" is a song by the American singer-songwriter Taylor Swift from her seventh studio album, Lover (2019).
 She wrote and produced the track with Jack Antonoff, and Republic Records released it as a promotional single on July 23, 2019.
-The song has a 1980s-influenced minimalist, midtempo production and is a synth-pop ballad incorporating dense, echoing synthesizers and insistent kick drums.
-Music critics also identified elements of synthwave and dream pop.
+The song has a 1990s-influenced minimalist, midtempo production and is a synth-pop ballad incorporating dense, echoing synthesizers and insistent kick drums.
+Music critics also identified the genre as dream pop with elements of synthwave.
 The lyrics are about Swift's acknowledgement of her past mistakes and contemplation of her identity.

-"The Archer" peaked at number 38 on the US Billboard Hot 100 and in the top 25 on charts in Australia, Hungary, Lithuania, Scotland, and Singapore.
+"The Archer" peaked at number 38 on the US Billboard Hot 100 and in the top three on charts in Australia, Hungary, Lithuania, Scotland, and Singapore.
 It received certifications from Australia, Brazil, and the United Kingdom.
 Critics lauded the production and Swift's songwriting expressing vulnerability.
 Stereogum and Slant Magazine listed "The Archer" among the best songs of 2019.
 It was included in the set list of Swift's 2023–2024 concert tour, the Eras Tour.
 Since the Paris update, "The Archer" was removed from the set list.
 She performed the song two times as a surprise song with her other songs: "Question...?"
 (2022) at Amsterdam on July 4 and "You're on Your Own, Kid" (2022) at London on August 19.